 - Must be an organization with a charitable purpose registered as a not-for-profit with the relevant national authority or must be a government agency.
 This organization will administer the grant funds for the sole purpose of the project.
 Examples of potential not-for-profit organizations are medical societies or associations, advocacy organizations, foundations, hospitals, and universities.

 - Must be located in a country categorized by the World Bank as Low-Income, Lower-Middle Income, or Upper-Middle Income.
-(See Appendix A of the RFP for a list of countries, updated as of July 1, 2017.)

 - Must have been operating for at least one full year, have an acceptable management structure and processes in place, and be solvent with or without the support of the International Innovation Grant.

 - Should have experience in carrying out activities with tangible outcomes.

 - Must be a member of ASCO (any membership category) or have submitted a membership application with the grant application.